 Niko Semiconductor Co., Ltd. (hereinafter referred to as the "Company") was established with the approval of the Ministry of Economic Affairs on October 8, 1998, formerly known as Super GEM Co., Ltd., and changed its name to its current name in April, 2001, with its registered address on the 12th floor, No.368 Gongjian Road, Xizhi District, New Taipei City.
-The main business items of the Company are the research, development, design and sales of analog IC which can be used in communication, computers, computer peripherals, video, power supply and other consumer products.
+The main business items of the Company and its subsidiaries (hereinafter referred to as the "merged company") are the research, development, design and sales of analog IC which can be used in communication, computers, computer peripherals, video, power supply and other consumer products.
+Please refer to Note 14 for details.
 Since August, 2007, the shares of the Company have been listed and traded in Taiwan OTC.

 II.
-Date and Procedure through Financial Statement
+Date and Procedure through Financial report

-This Individual Financial Statement was approved and issued by the Board of Directors on March 19, 2021.
+This Consolidated Financial report was approved and issued by the Board of Directors on March 19, 2021.